ViktorFu/Super-Resolution-of-Lung-CT-Scans-Using-GANs/README.md

 ## Results
 The model generates high-resolution CT scans from low-resolution inputs, improving the quality of the images while preserving important features.
 The effectiveness of the model can be visualized through various examples in the `results/` folder.

-## Contributing
-We welcome contributions to improve the project.
-If you have suggestions or bug fixes, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README is structured to provide clarity about the project, its functionality, and how to use it.
-Feel free to adjust the details, such as dataset paths or specific instructions, based on your project’s exact setup.